NATO Allies jump into action

-More than 100 service members from the U.S., Germany, Poland, Czech Republic and Estonia conduct static line jumps from a 37th Airlift Squadron C130J Super Hercules aircraft over the Alzey Drop Zone, Ober-Flörsheim, Germany, December 16, 2022.
+More than 100 service members from the U.S., Germany, Poland, Czech Republic and Estonia conduct static line jumps from a U.S. Army CH-47 Chinook helicopter and and a 37th Airlift Squadron C130J Super Hercules aircraft over the Alzey Drop Zone, Ober-Flörsheim, Germany, December 13 and 16, 2022.
 Service members participated in the training event to strengthen relationships and improve interoperability within NATO.
 Allied forces in Europe regularly train together to ensure timely and coordinated responses during peacetime and crisis.
-(U.S. Air Force photo by Airman 1st Class Jared Lovett)
+(U.S. Air Force video by Airman 1st Class Jared Lovett)

 |Date Taken: